sellipyrtqa/pyRTQA/README.md

 # pyRTQA 🌀

 **pyRTQA** is a Quality Assurance (QA) tool for Radiation Therapy.
-It's built using Python and Tkinter, and integrates with [pylinac](https://github.com/jrkerns/pylinac) to analyze CatPhan phantoms.
+It's built using Python and Tkinter, and integrates with [pylinac](https://github.com/jrkerns/pylinac) with a structured GUI.

 ## 🎯 Features